 When major market events cause the stock market to fluctuate, your immediate reaction may be to sell your investments and sit on the sidelines.
-But past market crashes and financial events have provided great learnings that can help you weather the next downturn.
+But past market crashes and financial events have provided great learnings that can help you weather potential market downturns.

 2008 Global Financial Crisis

 In 2008, banks and investment firms were over-exposed to mortgages granted to individuals with poor credit scores (known as subprime mortgages).
 While many institutions were not directly involved in the issuing of this debt, they invested in an array of these subprime mortgages.
 When these subprime mortgages began to default, and the housing market collapsed, banks and investment firms were exposed to significant losses.